Review of: DriverUp

 However, DriverUp does score points for the fact that the loans are secured by the automobiles they are used to purchase.
 This provides collateral, which is also unusual when it comes P2P lending.
 You are far less likely to lose your entire investment in the event of borrower default.

 DriverUp will probably work best for a high-net-worth individual, who is prepared to put a very small percentage of their portfolio into the platform.
 Based upon the annual fee and net worth requirements, we do not recommend this service for most individuals.
-We would recommend Prosper or Lending Club who do offer smaller investment requirements and offer unsecured auto loan notes.
+We would recommend Prosper or Lending Club, which do offer smaller investment requirements and offer unsecured auto loan notes.
 While these two are not exactly the same as DriverUp’s service, we suspect the 4% annual fee will be a steep hurdle to overcome.